microhackaton-2014-august-warsaw/2014/APIs.md

    ]
 }

-Valid values for analyzerType [twitter, google+, facebook, github, blog]
+Valid values for analyzerType [twitter, google_plus, facebook, github, blog]

 Out
 Output from In Judge